wanders00/ros_emulator/README.md

 ```
 where:
 ```
-# DONT_EMULATE_EXECUTION_TIME: The action will be executed immediatelly
+# DONT_EMULATE_EXECUTION_TIME: The action will be executed immediately
 # EMULATE_EXACT_EXECUTION_TIME: The action will always take "emulate_execution_time" amount of time
 # EMULATE_RANDOM_EXECUTION_TIME: The action will randomly take between 0 and "emulated_execution_time" amount of time
 uint8 DONT_EMULATE_EXECUTION_TIME = 0